JunyoungChoi92/ReactStudy/react.md

 - componentDidCatch is a lifecycle method in React that is called when an error is thrown in the render method of a component.
 This method receives two arguments: the error and an error info object.

-It allows developers to catch and handle errors within a component, preventing them from propagating and causing the whole application to break.
+It allows developers to catch and handle errors within a component, **preventing them from propagating and causing the whole application to break**.
 By using this method, developers can provide fallback UI or log the error to help with debugging.

 ```javascript
 class ErrorBoundary extends React.Component {